 The point is to show them that our most basic moral intuition concerns justice.

-this videoshows, a monkey that sees that his neighbor continues to get a grape for doing a specific task while he is now given cucumber for that same activity will express frustration and outrage.
+Evidence that moral thinking is not a “social construct” can be shown further by pointing to elements of morality that are demonstrated in the animal kingdom.
+For example, as this videoshows, a monkey that sees that his neighbor continues to get a grape for doing a specific task while he is now given cucumber for that same activity will express frustration and outrage.

 Students can thus see that justice is not a human invention.

 Most students do in fact behave in a moral fashion, despite the moral nihilism promoted in schools and colleges.
 But these false doctrines can only undermine their dedication to pursuing moral goods and they can also leave them incapable of thinking coherently about how to deal with Muslim terrorism or other crucial moral issues of the day.
 Without a coherent moral framework, students are prone to crazed witch hunts and scapegoating.

 Examples include the figurative lynching last fall of the Yale faculty member who said that perhaps “offensive” Halloween costumes should be permissible.
 She and her husband were forced to resign their positions.
 More recently, students on social media said that expressing sympathy for the murdered French citizens was “racist” because similar sympathy was not being expressed for victims in some Third World countries.

 By starting with students’ own moral practices and intuitions concerning justice, a professor can lead them in productive conversations about moral matters.
 The most important step is to point out the contradiction in saying that there are no moral standards that apply to everyone, and then prohibiting legitimate criticism of other cultures.
 For in that case, there are indeed moral principles that apply to everyone and criticism of other cultures is not simply being “intolerant.”